 Cash in the custody of the FBI for evidentiary purposes is recognized as an asset on the Balance Sheet with an offsetting liability.
 Non-monetary valuable property held as evidence is disclosed in Note 6, Seized Property, Net and valued at the appraised or fair market value upon seizure, or, when market value could not be readily determined, as soon as reasonably possible.
-These items are not adjusted to any subsequent increases and decreases in estimated fair market value.
+These items -such as, art and antiques, cryptocurrency, and jewelry-are not adjusted to any subsequent increases or decreases in estimated fair market value.
 Non-monetary valuable property is not recognized as an asset on the Balance Sheet.